 Residual Current Circuit Breaker (RCCB) is an instrument used to determine electricity and disengage any low voltage circuit or (poorly balanced current) circuitry if a failure occurs.

-The function of a Residual Current Circuit Breaker is to protect humans from electrocution, avoiding them to die because of it.
+The function of a Residual Current Circuit Breaker is to protect humans from electrocution, preventing them from dying because of it.
 It avoids mishaps by cutting off the primary circuit in a matter of milliseconds.

 The Working Principle behind Residual Current Circuit Breaker (RCCB)